Menntakvika - Information in English

 - Supervisors do not always need to be listed as co-authors of presentations/posters based on master’s theses, but they should always be acknowledged as supervisors.

 Researchers, professionals, and experts in the field of education are invited to submit presentations.
-Each submission will be grouped with similar topics into thematic sessions held on Thursday, October 2nd and Friday, October 3rd.
+Each submission will be grouped with similar topics into thematic sessions.

 All submitted abstracts for individual presentations must include: